cloud-bulldozer/browbeat/ansible/README.md

 ##### Install grafana service
-Prior to installing grafana, please review install/group_vars/all.yml file and your ansible inventory file
+Prior to installing grafana, please review install/group_vars/all.yml file and your ansible inventory file You will need to define values for the grafana_host and graphite_host IP addresses here.
 ```
 # ansible-playbook -i hosts install/grafana.yml
 ```